valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

 }
 ```

-Push next is straightforward since we are just pushing the same controller so it is a continuation of the same flow so we do not need a new coordinator for it, but the detail screen might itself start a flow so we need a different  coordinator to handle it:
+`Push next` is straightforward since we are just pushing the same controller.
+It is a continuation of the same flow so we do not need a new coordinator for it.
+On the other hand the detail screen might start a new navigation flow so we need a different coordinator to handle it:

 ```
 import UIKit